Hello, World,

 # External domain authorisation

-External domain authorisation allows email reporting mechanisms to report to external domains via rua.
+External domain authorisation allows email reporting mechanisms to report to external domains via rua or similar.

 Consider that mail.ari.lt (which is also vHosting ari.lt) wants to receive DMARC and TLS reports to an @ari.lt email from example.com.
 So: